 3) I've been waiting forever for a nature hero so now I can make my rainbow team...

-Guys if your decisioning logic is similar to the above than please at least look at the overall GRADE!
+Guys if your decisioning logic is like the above than please at least look at the overall GRADE!

 To add further value to Hero Grading in the Hero Utility - we are using the common USA based 4.0 Grading system.